DaoCasino/dice-game-front/README.md

 import { getRemoteGameSerivce } from '@daocasino/platform-back-js-lib'
 ```

-First, you need to initialize the game's communication with the platform's website.
+First, you need to initialize the game's communication with the platform.
 This is done using the SDK method `getRemoteGameSerivce`, as a result, you will return an instance of the class [`GameService`](https://github.com/DaoCasino/game-js-sdk/blob/develop/src/gameService.ts). **Important:** there must be a single instance of this class, use the singleton pattern or just attach it to window
 ```JS
 window.service = await getRemoteGameService ();
 ```
 If the method call succeeds, congratulations, you are successfully connected to the platform.

 Let's go back to our `roll` method.
-At the entrance, he receives a bet and the number that the user has chosen, you need to transfer this to the contract.
+At the entrance, he receives a bet amount and the number that the user has chosen, you need to transfer this to the contract.
 For this, the `GameService` has a `newGame` method
 ```TS
 public async newGame <T> (
        deposit: string,